siduction/sidu-manual/data/en/0702-sys-admin-gen_en.md

 + systemd.mount
 + systemd.path

 We briefly introduce some of the unit types here.
 Their names already give an indication of their intended functionality.
-More detailed explanations of the units can be found on our manual page [systemadministration.systemd](systemd-start_en.md#systemd--the--system--and--services--manager).
+More detailed explanations of the units can be found on our manual page [systemadministration.systemd](0710-systemd-start_en.md#systemd---the-system-and-services-manager).
 The complete documentation can be found in the man pages **systemd.unit**, **systemd.special** and **systemd.
-"Unit-type "** respectively.
+"Unit-type"** respectively.

 With the command, depending on the units and the necessary rights as *user* or *root* called,